 The best thing about A Color Story is that it’s not just a filter app.
 Instead, you can tweak the curves, shadows, hues, and everything in between.
 It’s got most of the functionality of higher end editing programs and it’s free.

 If you don’t want to dive into the complicated editing techniques, you can also apply their ready made filters.
 Some of these are free, but others you do need to pay for.
-I recommend staying consistent with the filters you’re using to maintain your branding.
+Hint: staying consistent with the filters you’re using will create a more recognizable, well-maintained brand.

 Lightroom has a mobile app that makes editing on the go a breeze.
 It’s almost as powerful as the desktop app, but unlike the desktop app you can download it for free.